michaelcjefferson/kamar-listener/README.md

 [Go Download Link](https://go.dev/dl/go1.20.14.windows-amd64.msi)
 Please also download SQLite Studio and install:
-[SQLite Studio Download Link](https://sqlitestudio.pl/) Once SQLite Studio is installed, open this directory in Windows Explorer, and open the /db folder.
+[SQLite Studio Download Link](https://sqlitestudio.pl/) Once SQLite Studio is installed, open this (listener) directory in Windows Explorer, and open the /db folder.
 Copy and paste the template-kamar-directory-service.db file, then rename it to kamar-directory-service.db.
 Open SQLite Studio, then in the top left click Add Database, and add kamar-directory-service.db.
 Connect to it by double-clicking on it in the sidebar on the left.
 Double click on the Results table - you should now see its structure in the main window.
 Click on the data tab - for now it will be empty, but this is where data from KAMAR will be populated.
 You will most likely need to click the Refresh button (blue icon) to see new data once an upload has been completed.
+**IMPORTANT**
+If you're testing or building the source code on your own computer, you need GCC installed and in your PATH.
+This is required in order for the Go program to connect to SQLite.
+If you are on Windows, the easiest way to do this is to install [TDM-GCC](https://jmeubank.github.io/tdm-gcc/articles/2021-05/10.3.0-release).
+**Also important**
+When running `go run ./cmd/api` to test the project, you first need to ensure that CGO is enabled.
+To do this in PowerShell, run the command `$env:CGO_ENABLED=1`.
+This will ensure CGO is enabled for the lifespan of that PowerShell instance.

 ## To build a new .exe binary
 Open terminal, navigate to this directory, and use the following command:
-`set CGO_ENABLED=0&& set goos=windows&& go build -o ./bin/kamarRefresh.exe ./cmd/api`
+`set CGO_ENABLED=1&& set goos=windows&& go build -o ./bin/kamarRefresh.exe ./cmd/api`
 This file should be copied across to (in this case) Mark's computer, to the C:\\Listener directory.
 It can then be double-clicked to run - a new terminal will open up, which will log any connections that the server receives.

 ## To run the program in dev mode